Ankle Brachial Index (ABI) Test - Peripheral Artery Disease Screening

 ABI is endorsed by major vascular and cardiovascular societies as a first-line test for PAD.
 Early detection can lead to interventions that prevent limb loss and improve quality of life.

-Reimbursement & Coding
+ABI Test Reimbursement & CPT Coding

 ABI testing is reimbursable under CPT code 93922 (Limited bilateral noninvasive physiologic studies of upper or lower extremity arteries).
 Coverage is typically provided for patients with symptoms or risk factors for PAD.
 Proper documentation and adherence to clinical guidelines are essential for reimbursement.